SuperCh-SE-NCSU/Project2_badsmell/README.md

 We are interested in how many issues used assignees.
 And if the percentage of issues using assignees is high, which means responsibility distribution is clear.

 #####Result
-We also calculated percentage of issues using milestones.
+We also calculated percentage of issues using assignees.

 ```
 Percentage of issues using milestones: